Solid-Interactive/solid-book/tv/roku/README.md

 Use a [Poster](https://sdkdocs.roku.com/display/sdkdoc/Poster) node with an image background.
 Images should fit Posters as close as possible.

+[Mask Groups](https://sdkdocs.roku.com/display/sdkdoc/MaskGroup) have some promise, but we've found cross device support lacking and their implementation tricky.

 ## Development and Deploying

 There are several options for deploying: